You see them everywhere…on business cards, cereal boxes, and magazine ads. Let’s learn all about QR codes and why they are so cool.

 Most QR code scanners include an initial prompt screen that requires the user to agree to the action.
 You don’t need to be concerned about things being programmed into your phone automatically without your permission.

 QR codes do offer a little room for customization.
 It is possible to “hack” or edit the original barcode to include your own logo or brand.
 Once you have generated your QR code, open it in an image editing program like Adobe Photoshop and overlay your logo.
 You can also experiment with using different colors in your QR code.

 When editing QR codes, it is important to use colors that have a strong contrast with each other.
 Always be sure to test your QR code before using it, editing the barcode in any way can result in a slow scan or none at all.
 Check out the example below where we introduced our logo into our QR code.

-Blue Cloud Studio offers free QR codes!
+QR Codes are free to create.
 Feel free to use your new QR code on your business card, website or advertisements.

 Don’t forget to share this article (using the Social Media shortcuts below) with your friends so they can start using QR codes too!